YinCH-NJUUMB/YinCH-NJUUMB.github.io/_pages/about.md

 ---

-Hello!I am an assistant professor at Nanjing University of Information Science & Technology (NUIST)  interested in ultrasound imaging and fuctional imaging.
-I work at the IC school in NUIST and the Ultrasound in Medicine & Biology Group of Nanjing University.
+I am an assistant professor at Nanjing University of Information Science & Technology (NUIST) interested in ultrasound imaging and fuctional imaging.
+I received my Ph.D. degree in acoustics from Nanjing University in 2024.
+I am now working in the School of Integrated Circuits at NUIST and the Ultrasound in Medicine & Biology Group at Nanjing University.
+My research interests include ultrasound beamforming, thermal strain imaging, elastography, ultrasound thermometry, and .

-In my personal life, I enjoy music, swimming, some technical work
+In my personal life, I enjoy music, swimming, video games and some programming works.

 A data-driven personal website
 ======